flairNLP/fundus/docs/1_getting_started.md

     print(article)
 ````

-This should print something like this:
+Executing the code will print something like this:

 ```console
 Fundus-Article: